seamplex/feenox/tests/nafems/le10/README.md

  7. the maximum memory used by the program, in kB

 The rows will follow the execution order, so they will be unsorted on the refinement factor (and number of degrees of freedom) so they are not suitable for plotting them directly, at leas using lines to connect consecutive data points.
-Not only does the script `plot.sh` sort  them but it also creates appropriate SVG files using [Gnuplot](http://www.gnuplot.info/).
+Not only does the script `plot.sh` sort them but it also creates appropriate SVG figures using [Gnuplot](http://www.gnuplot.info/) and a markdown report, either `report-tet.md` or `report-hex.md`.
+The SVG files are interactive so they can be opened with a web browser, zoomed in and out and the individual curves can be turned on and off by clicking on the label.